Table of Contents:

 PONDUS is not a new thermal hydrolysis technology.
 The first PONDUS system was commissioned in 2004 for the town of Gifhorn, Germany.
 The plant's objective for installing PONDUS was to increase biogas production.
 PONDUS has increased biogas production at Gifhorn between 25 to 30%.
 The system is still going strong with minimal maintenance requirements 16 years later.

-To date, we have seven full-scale PONDUS systems installed internationally.
+To date, we have nine full-scale PONDUS systems installed internationally along with five more in design.
 Currently, a municipal plant in Italy is under construction.
 The Kenosha Water Utility in Kenosha, Wisconsin was the first PONDUS installation in the USA with 24/7 operation since March 2016.
 A Pennsylvania plant is in late stage procurement and we expect a purchase order in Q1 of 2021.

 Visit our page on PONDUS Installations for up-to-date information.